kubeflow/spark-operator/docs/user-guide.md

 The old driver pod is deleted if it still exists before submitting the new run, and a new  driver pod is created by the submission client so effectively the driver gets restarted.

-### Configuring Automatic Application Re-submission on Submission Failures

-The Spark Operator supports automatically retrying failed submissions.
-When the Spark Operator failed to submit an application, it determines if the application is subject to a submission retry based on if the optional field `.spec.maxSubmissionRetries` is set and has a positive value and the number of times it has already retried.
-If the maximum submission retries has not been reached, the Spark Operator retries submitting the application using a linear backoff with the interval specified by `.spec.submissionRetryInterval`.
-If `.spec.submissionRetryInterval` is not set, the Spark Operator retries submitting the application immediately.

 ## Running Spark Applications on a Schedule using a ScheduledSparkApplication